koneeb/data_mining_ex2/code/data_mining_ex2.md

 ![](data_mining_ex2_files/figure-markdown_strict/unnamed-chunk-8-1.png)

-The ROC shows that the combinations of high True Positive Rate and low False Positive Rate lie between the probability thresholds of 0.1 and 0.2.
+The ROC curve shows that the combinations of high True Positive Rate and low False Positive Rate lie between the probability thresholds of 0.1 and 0.2.
 Therefore, the chosen probability threshold of 0.13 is reasonable.

 ### Model Validation: Step 2